 Out of curiosity, I tried whether uploading an even larger image made any difference.
 It didn’t, even using a version of the same image at its original dimensions of nearly 18,000 pixels wide.

-It used to be that if you kept images at 99KB or smaller, they wouldn’t be touched when you uploaded them to Facebook.
+At one point, it used to be that if you kept images at 99KB or smaller, they wouldn’t be touched when you uploaded them to Facebook.
 That is, they wouldn’t go through JPG’s usual compression.
 That’s no longer true, but at least one user has suggested that the new limit might be 50KB.

 In my tests, I couldn’t replicate that.
 I uploaded a JPG that was 49KB and found that it still went through even more compression.
 The difference isn’t as dramatic, because to get the JPG under 50KB meant using a quality setting of 61, which is pretty low.
 But there’s very clearly compression still being applied.